Hassani Dotson

-Hassani Dotson Stephenson (born August 6, 1997) is an American professional soccer player who plays as a midfielder for Major League Soccer club Minnesota United.
+Hassani Dotson Stephenson (born August 6, 1997) is an American professional soccer player who plays as a midfielder for Major League Soccer club Seattle Sounders.

-Dotson is typically a central midfielder but is known for being versatile and has excelled playing at left wing and right back for Minnesota United.
+Dotson is typically a central midfielder but is known for being versatile and has excelled playing at left wing and right back previously for Minnesota United.

 Early career

 Dotson attended Oregon State University, where he played college soccer for four years from 2015 to 2018, making 72 appearances, scoring five goals and tallying three assists.
 In his senior year he was named to the United Soccer Coaches Second Team of the All-Far West Region, made the Second Team of the All-Pac-12 Conference, and received a Pac-12 Conference Academic Honorable Mention.

 While in college, Dotson also played in the Premier Development League with Washington Crossfire and Lane United FC.

 Club career

 On January 11, 2019, Dotson was drafted 31st overall in the 2019 MLS SuperDraft by Minnesota United.
 He signed with Minnesota on February 16, 2019, made his professional debut on March 2 that year against the Vancouver Whitecaps, and scored his first goal on June 2 against Philadelphia.

 In June 2021, Dotson signed a three-year contract with Minnesota United.

 Dotson tore his ACL in April 2022 and was out until the 2023 season opener in February.
-In 2022 Dotson spent 3 months recovering from his ACL in Oregon where he lived with his in-laws, wife, and daughter who had been born earlier that year.
+In 2022 Dotson spent 3 months recovering from his ACL injury in Oregon where he lived with his in-laws, wife, and daughter who had been born earlier that year.

-In March 2025, Dotson suffered a torn meniscus in a game and underwent surgery soon after.
-He is expected to miss the remainder of the 2025 season.
+In March 2025, Dotson suffered a torn meniscus during a match and underwent surgery shortly thereafter.
+The injury sidelined him for approximately six months before he returned to action against the Colorado Rapids on September 27, 2025, after which he made six additional appearances for the remainder of the season, four of which came in the MLS Cup playoffs.

+On December 16, 2025, Dotson signed with the Seattle Sounders as a free agent after the expiration of his three-year contract and subsequent 2025 extension with Minnesota United.